php-dev-br/laravel-doc-pt-br/queues.md

         {
             // Create podcast...

-            ProcessPodcast::dispatch($podcast)
-                    ->delay(now()->addMinutes(10));
+            $job = (new ProcessPodcast($podcast))
+                        ->delay(Carbon::now()->addMinutes(10));

+            dispatch($job);
         }
     }

 > {note} The Amazon SQS queue service has a maximum delay time of 15 minutes.

-<a name="job-chaining"></a>
-### Job Chaining

-Job chaining allows you to specify a list of queued jobs that should be run in sequence.
-If one job in the sequence fails, the rest of the jobs will not be run.
-To execute a queued job chain, you may use the `withChain` method on any of your dispatchable jobs:

-    ProcessPodcast::withChain([
-        new OptimizePodcast,
-        new ReleasePodcast
-    ])->dispatch();

 <a name="customizing-the-queue-and-connection"></a>
 ### Customizing The Queue & Connection

 #### Dispatching To A Particular Queue

 By pushing jobs to different queues, you may "categorize" your queued jobs and even prioritize how many workers you assign to various queues.
 Keep in mind, this does not push jobs to different queue "connections" as defined by your queue configuration file, but only to specific queues within a single connection.
-To specify the queue, use the `onQueue` method when dispatching the job:
+To specify the queue, use the `onQueue` method on the job instance:

     <?php